AjayMaan13/Tic-tac-toe-game/README.md

 # Tic-tac-toe-game
-This is a simple beginner level tic tac toe game I created, feel free to improve the game
+This is a simple beginner level tic tac toe game I created in python, feel free to improve the game